Excel-DNA/Tutorials/Testing/README.md

 ### Error values - COM vs C API

 One of the motivations for doing integration testing of an add-in in Excel is to ensure the behaviour of a function when receiving various unexpected values from Excel is correct.
 In particular, a function running in Excel might receive input values like 'Empty', 'Missing' or some Excel-specific error value like '#VALUE'.
 Depending on how the test code is reading values from Excel, these additional data types would be represented in different ways.
+It is not discussed here, but when running inside the Excel process, the C API (XlCall.Excel) can often improve the performance of Excel sheet interactions, and simplify dealing with the various Excel error values.

+### Thanks

+Thank you very much to Sergey Vlasov for developing the `ExcelDna.Testing` framework.